Automated Workflows: Overview

 In this example, assume that you want to do a Risk Acceptance of Info findings on a small group of assets called "Test Environment".

 Go to the Host Findings page.
 Apply the appropriate filters to identify all Info findings in the group Test Environment.
-De-select (uncheck) any selected findings.
+Uncheck any selected findings.

 Then go to the Workflow menu and select Create an Automated Workflow from Filter.